-CITY OF NEW YORK-DEPARTMENT OF PUBLIC PARKS, NOS.
-49 AND 51 CHAMBERS STREET, February 7, 1889.

 Nos.
-49 AND 51 CHAMBERS STREET, February 7, 1889.
-Nos.
-49 AND 51 CHAMBERS STREET, February 7, 1889.
-MOTICE IS HEREBY GIVEN THAT THE Commissioners of the Department of Public Parks, in the City of New York, will, at their office, Nos.
-40 and 51 Chambers street, in the Emigrants' Sav-ings Bank Building, in said city, at 1r o'clock A. M. on the 27th day of February, 1889, attend and hear and consider all statements, objections and evidence which may be then and there offered in reference to the com-umder the authority of chapter 721 of the Laws of 1887, of the maps or plans heretofore adopted by said Depart-ment by authority of law, showing streets, avenues, roads, etc., in that part of the Kingsbridge District of the Twenty-fourth Ward bounded on the north by Yan Cortlandt Park; on the east by Sedgwick avenue; on on the west by the Harlem river and Broadway.
-The general character and extent of the contemplated change are as follows: Laying out Hadley place, and changing the lines of Heath avenue and closing a portion of same.
-The Old Albany Post Road.
-Changing the lines and closing a portion of Mortgomery place, and readopting "Boston avenue." and "The Old Albany Post Road.
+49 and 51 CHAMBERS STREET, February 7, 1889.

+NOTICE IS HEREBY GIVEN THAT THE Commissioners of the Department of Public Parks, in the City of New York, will, at their office, Nos.
+49 and 51 Chambers street, in the Emigrants' Savings Bank Building, in said city, at 11 o'clock A. M. on the 27th day of February, 1889, attend and hear and consider all statements, objections and evidence which may be then and there offered in reference to the contemplated change, alteration, amendment and revision, under the authority of chapter 721 of the Laws of 1887, of the maps or plans heretofore adopted by said Department by authority of law, showing streets, avenues, roads, etc., in that part of the Kingsbridge District of the Twenty-fourth Ward bounded on the north by Van Cortlandt Park; on the east by Sedgwick avenue; on the south by Emmerich place and Heath avenue, and on the west by the Harlem river and Broadway.

+The general character and extent of the contemplated change are as follows: Laying out Hadley place, and changing the lines of Heath avenue and Emmerich place.

+Changing the width of Montgomery avenue and closing a portion of same.

+Changing location and width and closing a portion of Montgomery place, and readopting "Boston avenue" and "The Old Albany Post Road."

 Changing the lines and closing part of Bailey avenue.
-Readoring part of the old Kingsbridge road.
+Readopting part of the old Kingsbridge road.

 Changing the lines and width of a street between Kingsbridge road and Boston avenue.

-Changing the location and lines of Fort Independences treet.
+Changing the location and lines of Fort Independence street.

 Laying out Giles place.
-Discriming on closing certain streets and lawing street.
-Laying out Giles place.
-Discontinuing and closing certain streets, and laying out others to take their places, between Broadway and Fort Independence street.
-Changing the location and lines of Van Cortlandt av